One Way Trump Could Honor Military Veterans? Stop Deporting Them

 When immigration officials came for Gomez in 2005, getting deported was the furthest thing from his mind.
 A truck driver for a southern California tropical plant wholesale company, he was married with four children, living a normal life in San Diego.

 But a 1996 crack cocaine charge — for which Gomez had been given no jail time — eventually caught up with him.
 Although he said his 1996 plea deal included a provision that the felony not be used to deport him, it didn’t apply in federal court.
-And so Gomez, who’d lived in the San Diego area since he was six months old, found himself in Tijuana with no job, no money, and no prospects.
+And so Gomez, who’d lived in the San Diego area since he was 6 months old, found himself in Tijuana with no job, no money, and no prospects.

 “You get here and you realize the deplorable conditions you’re going to have to live in: Oh my god, this is going to be me for the rest of my life?
 Are you kidding me?" he said of the experience.